 - Your child has a fever that lasts at least 5 days.

-- Your child has a few of the other five symptoms listed above.
+- Your child has a few of the other five symptoms of Kawasaki disease.

 Your child may also have routine lab tests.
 And the doctor may order an echocardiogram to check for heart problems.